Last Updated on March 21, 2021 by Shaun Snapp

 Is the Conclusion Backward Engineered from the History?

 “Fallacy #2 is also called the Feyman Trap, a reference to Nobel Laureate Richard Feynman.
 Feynman asked his Caltech students to calculate the probability that, if he walked outside the classroom, the first car in the parking lot would have a specific license plate, say 8NSR26.
 The students calculated a probability by assuming each number and letter were equally likely and independently determined.
 The answer is less than 1 in 17 million.
 When the students finished their calculations, Feynman revealed that the correct probability was 1 because he had seen this license plate on this way to class.
 Something extremely unlikely is not unlikely at all if it has already happened.” – The AI Delusion

 This issue is further illuminated in the following quotation.

 When you collect a lot of data you are using that data to build systems that are primarily driven by statistics.
 Luis says that we latch onto statistics when we feed AI so much data, and that we ascribe to systems intelligence, when in reality, all we have done is created large probabilistic systems that by virtue of large data sets exhibit things we ascribe to intelligence.
 He says that when our systems aren’t learning as we want, the primary gut reaction is to give these AI systems more data so that we don’t have to think as much about the hard parts of generalization and intelligence. – Forbes

 Yes, generalized intelligence is a complicated problem.
 However, one can always argue that more data is necessary.
-This has been the long term proposal of AI that all that is required is more data and more processing power.
+This has been the long-term AI proposal that all that is required is more data and more processing power.

 Proposals around Big Data have been tremendously inaccurate.
 And those who have made these claims have not been held accountable for their inaccuracy.
-Rather the expectations around Big Data have very seamlessly been transferred to data science, putting off the recognition of the claims shortcomings.
+Rather, Big Data’s expectations have very seamlessly been transferred to data science, putting off the recognition of the claims’ shortcomings.